heavyblotto/memorativa/docs/ii-application-design.md

 4. The AI stores the reply along with the analysis, established relationships, and a new associated image in a memory house.
 Memory houses help organize prompts and replies into an intuitive and meaningful information model, augmented by the game's AI agent.
 The reply may live in a different memory house from the location of the prompt that it's related to.
 Replies serve as nodes to generate relationships between other replies, or for further reflection to generate related replies, thereby forming a network of concepts.

 5. As more replies are added, the AI provides more prompts for the player to consider.
 Each prompt (and reply) has a location and home within the memory house system.
-Players can discover new prompts by exploring the memory houses and interacting with the AI.
+Players can discover new prompts by exploring the memory houses through different perspectives (personal, organizational, conceptual, or temporal) and interacting with the AI.
 The game rewards players for successfully completed prompts and more sophisticated and elegant replies.

 6. As players add more replies to the game, they may also start replying to prompts related to existing replies.
 In such cases, the new reply lives in its own memory house but stands in a relationship to the original reply.
 The relationship itself is represented as a reply in the memory houses.
 Replies that represent new relationships are considered ideas.
 Replies to existing ideas are concepts.

-7. Intuitive tools, rewards, and features are provided to the player to help organize, explore, and play with the symbols, concepts, ideas, and relationships that are discovered and cultivated within the prompt-reply system of the memory houses.
-As the player progresses, relationships are uncovered, connections are made, and concepts are formed within the memory house model as the AI continues to understand the player's preferences, interests, and curiosity, and continually surfaces related relationships, symbols, and new prompts to explore.
+7. Intuitive tools and features are provided to the player to help organize, explore, and play with the symbols, concepts, ideas, and relationships that are discovered and cultivated within the prompt-reply system of the memory houses.
+As the player progresses, relationships are uncovered, connections are made, and concepts are formed within the memory house model as the AI continues to understand the player's preferences, interests, and curiosity across different perspectives, and continually surfaces related relationships, symbols, and new prompts to explore.

 8. Each prompt, reply, relationship, idea, and concept is represented with a glass bead in the memory houses.
 Glass beads are tokens that indicate the location of the prompt in the houses according to the represented prompt's or reply's properties.
 Different grades of bead represent different kinds of prompts and replies that are related to it: prompt > reply > relationships > ideas > concepts.

-The game displays a dashboard as the landing page on entering the app.
-A top navigation links to each memory house and other game-related navigation.
-A bottom navigation shows AI, status, and addition options for the player.

 Prompts, replies, relationships, and concepts have locations and places in the memory houses based on their theme and related categories.

-Memory houses present a screen with three columns (left, center, right) in which prompts, replies, and relationships are stacked, newest at the top.

-The player may ask the AI any questions about the game, the rules, the memory houses, or the glass beads.
-He may ask about new or existing prompts or replies, or suggestions for new prompts and replies to add to the memory houses that could follow a long-term exploration or curation strategy.

-In this way, the AI prompts guide the player through advanced use of prompts, replies, and exploration of the classification system of the memory houses.

-The AI will also question the player and passively monitor the player's decisions to better understand the kind of vision the player has for the game.
-What kinds of content is the player interested in?
-What kinds of relationships is the player interested in?
-What kinds of bookmarks are the player interested in?

 Creating replies to prompts generate new glass beads.
 These glass beads are "perception" beads.
 They denote successfully addressed prompts in the game.